nicholasjclark/CV/docs/README.md

 -   Lead volunteer divers on two field trips to conduct marine abundance and habitat complexity surveys
 -   Developed laboratory skills to conduct high-throughput genetic analyses
--   Obtained a high distinction in a Sampling and Experimental Design course and developed key programming skills to perform ecological statistical analyses
+-   Obtained a high distinction in a Sampling and Experimental Design course and developed key programming skills to build hierarchical models

 **BSc (honours)**
 **University of North Carolina at Wilmington**; North Carolina, USA